dlebech/stable-diffusion-2-xl-streamlit/README.md

 Code written by me can be freely used under the [CC0 license](/LICENSE).
 This covers all code except where otherwise noted.

-Some included functions are covered by other licenses, and they are clearly marked with their own license and copyright notice.

-In other words: *You cannot treat this entire repository as CC0*.
-In order to do so, you would need to remove other licensed work.

-Also remember to check the license of the downloaded models as well :-)
+Always remember to check the license of the downloaded models as well :-)